 This is yet another text that makes an organic connection between people’s actions and their experience of decreative consequences.
 So often people view divine judgment as though it is an arbitrary imposition from the outside, disconnected from the actual things people do: People “break the rules” and then God hits them as punishment.
 That is not how the biblical authors think.

-Jeremiah emphasizes that the way God actively brings disaster upon people is by allowing the fruit of their own thoughts (פְּרִי מַחְשְׁבוֹתָם) to play out.
-God designed creation and he superintends it.
-He is active, and the active language has the purpose of highlighting his control.
-Yahweh can save from decreation (See After Decreation in Joel).
-But, as we see in Jeremiah 6:19, people’s experience of God’s active judgment is organically connected to what they have done.
-It’s the fruit of their thoughts.
+Jeremiah emphasizes that the way God brings judgment upon people is by allowing the fruit of their own thoughts (פְּרִי מַחְשְׁבוֹתָם) to play out.
+God designed creation, and he superintends it.
+He is active, and he has control.
+He intervenes, and he can save from decreation (See After Decreation in Joel).
+But Jeremiah 6:19 shows us that people’s experience of God’s judgment is organically connected to what they have done.
+It’s the fruit of their thoughts and schemes.

 The way Jeremiah talks about judgment is directly connected to the language of Genesis 6:5.